Michael Deaver: Early life

-Deaver formed his own consulting company after Reagan's term as governor, where Reagan and his upcoming presidential campaigns were among his clients.
-Accompanying Reagan on his campaign plane in 1976, Deaver performed the Heimlich maneuver on the candidate in order to dislodge a peanut stuck in his throat and reportedly saved the future President's life.
+Deaver formed a consulting company after Reagan's term as governor.
+Reagan and his upcoming presidential campaigns were among his clients.
+Accompanying Reagan on his campaign plane in 1976, Deaver performed the Heimlich maneuver on Reagan to dislodge a peanut stuck in his throat and reportedly saved his life.
 Though initially he disliked the idea of moving to Washington, D.C., he ultimately agreed and was appointed Deputy Chief of Staff under President Reagan in 1981.
-He principally had responsibility for the president's schedule of events and speeches, and public relations.
+His principal responsibilities were public relations and the president's schedule of events and speeches.

 White House career

 While serving on Reagan's staff, Deaver worked closely with Chief of Staff James Baker and Counselor to the President Ed Meese.
-They were known as "The Troika" by some observers of the White House due to their influence over policy while they served on the White House staff.
+They were known as "The Troika" by some observers of the White House due to their influence over policy.

-As Deputy Chief of Staff at the White House, Deaver worked primarily on media management forming how the public perceived Reagan, sometimes by engineering press events so that the White House set the networks' agenda for covering the president.
+As Deputy Chief of Staff, Deaver worked primarily on media management, forming how the public perceived Reagan, sometimes by engineering press events so that the White House set the networks' agenda for covering him.

-On March 30, 1981, Deaver stood feet away from John Hinckley as he fired at Reagan, wounding him.
+On March 30, 1981, Deaver was present at the attempted assassination of Ronald Reagan; he stood feet away from John Hinckley Jr. as he fired at Reagan, wounding him.
 Deaver later supported Nancy Reagan in the hospital as she arrived.

 Deaver resigned from the White House staff in May 1985.
+Health concerns were one reason for his resignation: he was a heavy drinker, consuming 1/5 gallon of whiskey daily and working under great pressure.
+He later wrote of that period in his life: "I was a sick guy."

 Perjury conviction

 On March 18, 1987, Deaver was convicted of perjury for congressional testimony he had submitted.
 He was convicted on three of five counts of perjury stemming from statements to a congressional subcommittee and federal grand jury investigating his lobbying activities with administration officials.
 Deaver blamed alcoholism for lapses in memory and judgment.
-He was sentenced to three years in prison, but the sentence was reduced to three years of probation and a fine of $100,000.
+He was sentenced to three years in prison, but the sentence was reduced to three years of probation and a $100,000 fine.
 Deaver was also ordered to perform 1,500 hours of public service.
-In the final days of Reagan's presidency the question of a pardon arose, but Reagan noted in his diaries that Deaver indicated he would not accept a pardon.
+In the final days of Reagan's presidency the question of a pardon arose, but Reagan noted in his diaries that Deaver had said he would not accept a pardon.